Windows Resource Protection Could Not Perform the Requested Operation

 windows resource protection

-Tip: Before restarting, save any open files and close all programs.
+Tip: Before restarting, make sure to save any open files and close all programs.

 windows resource protection

 Step 5.
-Your Windows will then boot into safe mode, and you can run sfc?/scannow?command again in safe mode to see if it works correctly.
+Your Windows will then boot into Safe Mode.
+Once in Safe Mode, run the sfc /scannow command again to check if it now works correctly.

-Solution #3: Check and Repair Bad Sectors for Hard Disk
+Solution #3: Check and Repair Bad Sectors for the Hard Disk

 Step 1.
-Download and run DiskGenius, choose the hard drive you want to check bad sectors, and choose Disk -> Verify Or Repair Bad Sectors, as follows:
+Download and run DiskGenius, choose the hard drive you want to check for bad sectors, then click on Disk -> Verify Or Repair Bad Sectors.

 windows resource protection

 Step 2.
-Then, you can click Start Verify button to check bad sectors on the selected disk, as followed:
+Then, you can click the Start Verify button to initiate the bad sector check on the selected disk.

 windows resource protection

-More info on checking or repairing bad sectors, refer to DiskGenius online help: Check and Repair Bad Sectors.
+For more information on checking or repairing bad sectors for hard drives, refer to the guide: Check and Repair Bad Sectors.

 Step 3.
-After repairing bad sectors, you can run System File Checker (SFC) again to see if error has been fixed.
+After the process is complete and any bad sectors have been repaired, run the System File Checker (SFC) again to see if the error has been resolved.

 Solution #4: Enable Windows Module Installer

 Step 1.
-Type services.msc in the searching box next to the Start menu to find out Service app in the searching result.
+Type services.msc in the search box next to the Start menu to find out Service app in the searching result.
 Then choose Run as administrator.

 Step 2.
-Navigate the listed services and locate Windows Module Installer.
-Right-click it and select Start option from appeared context menu.
+In the Services window, navigate the listed services and locate Windows Module Installer.
+Right-click on it and select Start option from appeared context menu.

 Step 3.
-Restart computer and you should be able to execute SFC command.
+Restart your computer and you should be able to execute SFC command.

-In fact, all these means above can not guarantee you always fix error appearing on your computer successfully, so the better way to avoid the problem and many other annoying errors is to backup the Windows system in advance.
+In fact, all these means above can not guarantee you always fix the error appearing on your computer successfully, so the best way to avoid the problem and many other annoying errors is to back up the Windows system in advance.

-DiskGenius is an all-in-one tool for data recovery, partition management, backup & restore and more.
-Further more, DiskGenius Free Edition covers data backup features that can help you backup the Windows system, and restore it back when Windows goes wrong.
-Besides, this program also supports to clone disk, clone partition, migrate Windows 11/10 to SSD, backup partition table, etc. for you.
-Now let's take a closer look at how to backup Windows system partition to an image file.
+DiskGenius is an all-in-one tool for data recovery, partition management, data backup, and more.
+The free edition includes data backup features that can help you back up the Windows system, and restore it back when Windows goes wrong.
+Besides, this program also supports disk cloning, migrating Windows 11/10 to SSD, backing up partition tables, disk imaging, etc. Now let's take a closer look at how to backup Windows system partition to an image file.

 Step 1.
-Select the Windows system partition (usually drive C: ), then right click the mouse and select Clone Partition To Image File, as follows:
+Select the Windows system partition (usually drive C: ), right-click on it, and choose Clone Partition To Image File, as follows:

 windows resource protection

 Step 2.
-Click the Select Image File button, and you can brwose your computer to specify a location for the image file and name the image file.
-Then click Start button, and DiskGenius will backup the Windows system partition.
+Click the Select Image File button to browse your computer, specify a location for the image file, and name it.
+Then click Start to back up the Windows system partition.

-In addition, the software supports incremental backup, which means you can create multiple restore points.
-Hence you can restore computer back to a previous working status when certain error occurs.
-See Steps to Restore Partition from Image File.
+In addition, the software supports incremental backups, which means you can create multiple restore points.
+Hence you can restore the partition back to a previous working state when certain error occurs.
+See Steps to Restore the Partition from an Image File.

 windows resource protection

-Isoo Bakcup is another choice when you want to backup the Windows system, it is more appropriate for novice users.
+Isoo Bakcup is another choice when you want to back up the Windows operating system, it is more suitable for novice users.

-Isoo Bakcup main screen is shown as follows, you can visit www.isoo.com to learn more.
+Isoo Bakcup main screen is shown as follows, and you can visit www.isoo.com to learn more about it.

 windows resource protection